Cyentia Cybersecurity Research Library

 Tracking Subaat: Targeted Phishing Attack Leads to Threat Actor’s Repository

 In mid-July, Palo Alto Networks Unit 42 identified a small targeted phishing campaign aimed at a government organization.
-While tracking the activities of this campaign, we identified a repository of additional malware, including a web server that was used to host the payloads used for both this attack as well as others. (more available)
+While tracking the activities of this campaign, we identified a repository of additional malware, including a web server that was used to host the payloads used for both this attack as well as others.
+We’ll discuss how we discovered it, as well as possible attribution towards the individual behind these attacks.

 Added: November 15, 2018